fokind/openui5-d3-charts/README.md

-# OpenUI5 Charts based on d3.js
+# OpenUI5 Chart library based on d3.js

 An OpenUI5 library based on [d3.js](https://github.com/d3/d3) to create charts as responsive bindable fiori-like controls.

 ## Demo

-You can checkout a live demo here: https://fokind.github.io/openui5-charts/demo/index.html
+You can checkout a live demo here: https://fokind.github.io/openui5-d3-charts/demo/index.html

 ## Project Structure

-- demo - Demo site for the library
+- docs/demo - Demo site for the library
 - dist - Distribution folder that contains the library ready to use
 - src - Development folder
 - test - Testing framework for the library